Jeremiah H. Pierson

 Jeremiah Halsey Pierson (September 13, 1766 - December 12, 1855) was an American politician from New York.

 Life

 Pierson was born on September 13, 1766, in Newark, Province of New Jersey in what was then British America.
 In 1772, Pierson and his parents moved to Richmond, Massachusetts.
 He attended the public schools in Richmond and Stockbridge, Massachusetts, and completed preparatory studies.

-He was fifth in descent from Abraham Pierson, the first president of Yale University beginning in 1701.
-The first American Pierson, Abraham Pierson the Elder, came to Boston in 1639 from Yorkshire, England, and helped found Southampton, New York, Stamford, Connecticut, and Newark, New Jersey.

 Career

 He studied law, was admitted to the bar, and practiced in Massachusetts.

 In 1795, Pierson moved to Ramapo.
 He practiced law and engaged in mercantile pursuits and manufacturing.
 He was a Justice of the Peace from 1800 to 1811.
 He was an associate justice of the Rockland County Court in 1808.

 Pierson was elected as a Democratic-Republican to the 17th United States Congress, holding office from December 3, 1821, to March 3, 1823.
 Afterwards he resumed his former business pursuits.
 He was largely instrumental in securing the construction of the Erie Railroad.

 He was a delegate to the National Republican Convention at Baltimore in 1831.